 In the Pelvis

 The posterior division of the femoral nerve has a sensory nerve, four motor branches, and nerves to the hip and knee joints (articular branches).
 The sensory nerve is called the saphenous nerve and is the largest cutaneous branch of the femoral nerve.
-It is responsible for sensory innervation along the anteromedial and posteromedial aspect of the leg, into the medial foot.
+It is responsible for sensory innervation along the anteromedial and posteromedial aspects of the leg into the medial foot.
 The femoral nerve becomes the saphenous nerve when it passes through the adductor canal.
 It continues to travel along the medial aspect of the tibia until about halfway down the tibia, where it finally divides into two branches.
 One branch is more posterior and ends at the ankle.
 The other branch is more anterior and continues along the medial aspect of the foot and terminates at the hallux.

 Blood Supply and Lymphatics

-The femoral nerve travels along with the femoral artery, vein, and lymphatics in the femoral triangle.
+The femoral nerve travels with the femoral artery, vein, and lymphatics in the femoral triangle.
 The femoral artery and some of its branches supply the femoral nerve and its branches with oxygenated blood to maintain its function.

 Surgeons use the femoral artery for arterial access in many procedures, including aortic aneurysm repairs.
 It is essential to identify the femoral nerve before doing such a procedure, as damage to the nerve can result in loss of function of any of the muscles innervated by the femoral nerve.

 Researchers have found the branches to the rectus femoris to range between 1 and 4 branches, with the most common innervation pattern being two branches.
 As a result, it is important to be aware and identify the possible variants and landmarks of the different possible branches.